natnathania/Codewords-2020/Week 9/readme.md

 ## Typing...
 <img src = "wip.JPG">
 Ive been working on creating different canvases and displyaing text on each canvas.
+Since I want to use the keyTyped function, I tried to figure out how to a sentence would appear if the user types a letter.